DIY and Crafts

 Materials Required:

-Pink craft paper, googly eyes, glue, scissors, black marker, pipe cleaner.
+Pink craft paper, googly eyes, glue, scissors, black marker, and a pipe cleaner.

 Procedure: